onaio/help/faqs/_posts/2016-03-30-what-are-xls-reports.md

 <br>
 ![](/content/screenshots/faq/xls-reports-3.png)

-`<jx:forEach items="${data}"var=“airport”select=“${airport.deviation_ft>1000}”>`
+`<jx:forEach items="${data}"var=“airport”select=“${airport.elevation_ft>1000}”>`

-The line of code above invokes that from the data named ‘d’, you only retrieve elevation feet that is above 1000.
+The line of code above invokes that from the data named ‘airport’, you only retrieve elevation feet that is above 1000.

 `${airport.iso_region}|${airport.municipality}|${airport.ident}|${airport.name}|${airport.type}|${airport.deviation_ft}`

-The line of code above invokes that you retrieve information about region, municipality, code, name, type and elevation feet.
+The line of code above invokes that you retrieve information about region, municipality, ident, name, type and elevation feet.
 It is important to note that all the information retrieved will be subjected to our filter.

 Below is an example of the report that is generated from the above template: